IBM/cloudpakforapps-workshop/workshop/README.md

 ### Kabanero for All  (Common Track)

-* **Deploy Application from Customer Stack & Repository**
+* **Deploy Application from Custom Stack & Repository**
-  * Build and deploy an application using the custom stack, repository and pipelines build by the Architects' and Operators' tracks
+  * Build and deploy an application using the custom stack, repository and pipelines built by the Architects' and Operators' tracks

 ## About Cloud Pak for Applications